Aesfrost/ZPIC_OmpSs2/README.md

 endfor

 ```
-For more details, please check our upcoming paper in EuroPar2021.
+For a more detailed explanation, please check our upcoming paper in EuroPar2021.
 The pre-print version is available in [ArXiv](https://arxiv.org/abs/2106.12485).
 The `ompss2` version in this repository corresponds to the `zpic-reduction-async` variant in the EuroPar2021 paper.

 ### NVIDIA GPUs (OpenACC)
 - Spatial decomposition (see General Strategy)